techlore/go-incognito/Scripts/Section 5/5_ Radios.md

 affected every version of Bluetooth except 4.0 and onward.
-Even the newer versions are vulnerable to eavesdropping through the new Bluetooth Low Energy tech, and we even saw the BlueBorne vulnerability in 2017, not to mention the recent vulnerability discovered in July of this year.
+Even the newer versions are vulnerable to eavesdropping through the new Bluetooth Low Energy tech, and we even saw the BlueBorne vulnerability in 2017, not to mention the constant new vulnerabilities coming out.
 These exploits can lead to tampering with sensitive data, theft of data, privacy invasion, and sometimes even more extreme issues.